 4 Safety Reasons Why Veterinarians Should Wear Disposable Gloves

 The medical or healthcare industry was the first industry to introduce and adopt disposable gloves.
 Actually the first medical industry was also the first industry to introduce gloves in the late 19th century.
-These were reusable latex gloves and it was not until the mid 1960s that the first disposable latex gloves were introduced by Ansell.
+These were reusable latex gloves and it was not until the 1960s that the first disposable latex gloves were introduced by Ansell.

 To Prevent Animal Contamination